Step 1: Prepare Your Import

 - Create a new import so you can add supporters to your list by clicking on the Import Custom Targets button to the right.

-Describe Your Import in Engage and Select Your Data File
+B. Describe Your Import In Engage and Select Your Data File

 - Fill out the following fields:

 - Name this [activity] form—Feel free to use any name that will help you and other campaign managers to internally differentiate this import from all of the other imports.
 This field is required.